-All the files of the FX example are located relative to the ORACLE_CEP_HOME\ocep 11.1\samples\source\applications\fx directory, where ORACLE_CEP_HOME refers to the main Oracle CEP installation directory such as c:\oracle_cep.
+All the files of the FX example are located relative to the MIDDLEWARE\HOME\ocep\ 11.1\samples\source\applications\fx directory, where MIDDLEWARE\HOME is the Middleware home directory you specified when you installed Oracle CEP c:\Oracle\Middleware.
 Oracle recommends that you use this example directory setup in your own environment, although it is obviously not required.